What will the program deliver?

 The $100 million Gig State project is currently going through a two-stage open tender process to deliver improved internet speed, prices and service quality in the target locations Wagga Wagga, Parkes, Dubbo and a corridor west to Cobar.

 An ‘Expression of Interest’ (EOI) closed in June 2020.
-The Department is now considering the industry feedback received and will proceed with ‘Requests for Tender’ (RFTs) in early 2021.
+The Department is now considering the industry feedback received and will proceed with ‘Requests for Tender’ (RFTs) in 2021.

 Farms of the Future pilot